- Koenig Vineyards in Idaho stays local with sale to Nederends

 “I saw his name on his name plate and said, ‘You just made that up, right?’ ” Berger recalled with a chuckle.

-Redwine often would jokingly — so it would seem — in his Southern drawl refer to the Civil War as “The War of Yankee Aggression,” but his first-hand knowledge of the world of wine rarely was unchallenged.
+Redwine often would jokingly — so it would seem — in his Southern drawl refer to the Civil War as “The War of Yankee Aggression,” but his first-hand knowledge of the world of wine rarely was challenged.

 “He was an interesting character,” Berger said.
 “You could call him a walking encyclopedia of post-Prohibition California winemaking.
 He was fascinated by the esoterica, of the ins and outs of California winemaking from about 1940 through the ’70s, and he was still current in that knowledge because of his competition connections.”